University System of New Hampshire

 July 31, 2017 -

-PROFILE: Appointed interim president of Keene State College on July 31, 2017.
+PROFILE: Appointed interim president of Keene State College on July 31, 2017; appointed president of Keene State College on October 26, 2018.
 Ex-officio member of the USNH Board of Trustees effective July 31, 2017.

 ALEXANDER J. WALKER, JR.